 DAI held its very first a virtual event as a Master Class on this topic during World Alzheimer's Month in 2014.

 Helen Rochford-Brennan gave the Opening keynote speaker address; Helen is the Vice Chair of the Irish Dementia Working Group, a past Chair of the European Workign Group of People with Dementia, and a DAI member.
-Five current DAI Board members were speakers, symposium panelists, or fire chat presenters at the conference – Alister Robertson (Chair), Diana Blackwelder (representing a university where she is also working as a researcher), Bill Yeates, Emily Ong, and Julie Hayden.
-Four past board members were also speakers – DAI co-founder Kate Swaffer was a keynote speaker and also gave a virtual presentation on the impact of the covid pandemic on people with dementia, Helga Rohra was a panelist at the ED-SiG Symposium, and Christine Thelker and Howard Gordon gave virtual or in person presentations.
+Four current DAI Board members were speakers, symposium panelists, or fire chat presenters at the conference - Alister Robertson (Chair), Bill Yeates, Emily Ong, and Julie Hayden.
+Four past board members were also speakers – DAI co-founder Kate Swaffer was a keynote speaker and also gave a virtual presentation, Helga Rohra was a panelist at the ED-SiG Symposium, and Christine Thelker and Howard Gordon gave virtual or in person presentations.

-Members of the DAI family from different countries who were speakers at the conference, including Natalie Ive (Australia) and Tomofumi Tanno (Japan), representing their respective dementia associations.
-Others, such as long time DAI member and advocate, Dr Jennifer Bute had poster presentations.
+Members of the DAI family from different countries who were speakers at the conference, included Natalie Ive (Australia) and Tomofumi Tanno (Japan, representing their respective dementia associations.
+Others, such as Dr Jennifer Bute had poster presentations.

 DAI works indirectly with national dementia organizations or local Dementia Working Groups through its global members, who are also members of other organizations.
 For example, Julie Hyden, also an active member of the 3NDWG, is involved with webinars design for their local working group.